5 Inference for simple linear regression

 Though the sampling distribution of β^1 is normal by the Central Limit Theorem (), the test statistic follows a t distribution.
 The t distribution is used, because the value SEβ^1 in the test statistic is calculated using the regression standard error, σ^ϵ (see ) We know the estimates σ^ϵ and SEβ^1 are likely not equal to the true population values, so we need a distribution that allows for a bit more variability when calculating the p-value.
 The t distribution better accounts for this extra variability compared to the standard normal distribution.

 shows the standard normal distribution N(0,1) and the t distribution for different degrees of freedom.
 The t distribution is very similar to the standard normal distribution: they are both centered at 0 and have a shape that is unimodal and symmetric.
 In other words, they both look like “bell curves” centered at 0.
 The difference is that the t distribution allows for more variability than what is expected in the standard normal distribution.
 This is also referred to as having “heavier tails”.
 The t distribution has more area under the curve in the tails (or more extreme values) of the distribution, meaning that more extreme values are more likely under the t distribution than under the N(0,1) distribution.
+This is most clearly seen by th comparing the height of tails for t2 and N(0,1).
 As the degrees of freedom increase, the t distribution becomes closer to the the standard normal distribution.

 Figure 5.7: Standard normal vs. t distributions

-As explained in , because the alternative hypothesis is “not equal to”, the p-value is calculated on both the high and low extremes of the distribution as shown in .
+As described in , because the alternative hypothesis is “not equal to”, the p-value is calculated on both the high and low extremes of the distribution as shown in .

 Now let’s apply this process to test whether there is evidence of a linear relationship between per capita expenditure and the number of playgrounds per 10,000 residents.
 As before, the null and and alternative hypotheses are